7 Things to Know BEFORE Holding an Open House in Real Estate

 What Percentage of Open Houses Sell Homes?

-There aren’t metrics in place stating what percentage of home sales are directly tied to an open house, but Realtors tend to be somewhat divided on the topic.
-There are some who believe open houses are effective, while others who believe there are far more effective ways to attract buyers.
+There aren't metrics stating what percentage of home sales are directly tied to an open house, but Realtors tend to be somewhat divided.
+Some believe open houses are effective, while others believe there are far more effective ways to attract buyers.

 Why Do Realtors Have Open Houses?

 A Realtor will hold an open house with the ultimate intent of finding a buyer for your home.
 However, some Realtors may also host open houses to market themselves and their businesses.

 There is nothing technically wrong with this, as Realtors should actively seek new business, but this may distract the Realtor from speaking with prospective new clients and be less focused on the buyers who may want to buy your home.
 This is not always the case, but open houses pose the perfect opportunity for Realtors to network with prospective buyers who are not working with a Realtor.